Scaling theory of critical strain-stiffening in disordered elastic networks: Results

-Quite counter-intuitively and surprisingly, the last relation in Eq.~\eqref{eq:stress} implies that the while the overall network's energy $U$ is dominated by the soft sub-network (corresponding to bending energy), cf.~Eq.~\eqref{eq:energy}, the overall network's stress $\sigma$ is dominated by the stiff sub-network (corresponding to stretching/compression forces).
+Quite counter-intuitively and surprisingly, the last relation in Eq.~\eqref{eq:stress} implies that the while the overall network's energy $U$ is dominated by the soft sub-network, cf.~Eq.~\eqref{eq:energy}, the overall network's stress $\sigma$ is dominated by the stiff sub-network.
 This intriguing result is a manifestation of the singular nature of the response of the critical strain-stiffened state to the perturbation introduced by the soft sub-network, to be further discussed below.

-The most pronounced macroscopic effect of the strain-stiffening transition in biopolymer fibrous networks is the dramatic increase in the shear modulus $G$.
-This stiffening plays important roles in many cellular and tissue-level physiological processes, e.g.~it allows the transmission of cellular and tissue forces over large scales, and enables long-range mechanical communication between cells~\cite{GOREN20201152}.
+The most pronounced macroscopic effect of the strain-stiffening transition is the dramatic increase in the shear modulus $G$.
+In biopolymer networks context, this stiffening plays important roles in many cellular and tissue-level physiological processes, e.g.~it allows the transmission of cellular and tissue forces over large scales, and enables long-range mechanical communication between cells~\cite{GOREN20201152}.
 Our next goal is to understand the properties of $G$ at $\gamma_{\rm c}$.